-Sir,, the issues I have raised in this Resolution are of keen interest for all sections of our population, and all the political parties are feeling very much in the country concerned about it.
-The galloping inflation, rapidly increasing prices, cut in the reu wages, growing disparity in the price of agricultural produce nnd industrial production and the need for a proper distribution system are not the questions which are being debated only by economists Government of officials but today are being discussed in every household.
-The people ask the question that during the election them and every party comes before reduction in prices and promises supply of essential commodities but immediately after the elections are over rising.
-Similarly,, in every prices begin Budget when it is presented the Finance Minister promises that this Budget is not going to have any impact on the price rise.
+Sir, the issues I have raised in this Resolution are of keen interest for all sections of our population, and all the political parties in the country are feeling very much concerned about it.
+The galloping inflation, rapidly increasing prices, cut in the real wages, growing disparity in the price of agricultural produce and industrial production and the need for a proper distribution system are not the questions which are being debated only by eccnomists of Government officials but today are being discussed in every household.
+The people ask the question that during the election every party comes before them promises reduction and in prices and supply of essential commodities but immediately after the electtions are over prices begin rising.
+Similarly, in every Budget when it is presented the Finance Minister promises that this Budget is not going to have any impact on the price rise.
 But immediately after the Budget is presented, Sir, prices begin rising.
 This happened in the case of Chaudhury Charan Singh's Budget last year.
-He stated here that the effect of that Budget will be a rise of 1' per cent in price, but it went up in three months to 12 per cent.
-And this year also, in the case of Mr. Venkataraman's Budget we have seen, within one month, prices have risen by 5 per cent.
+He stated here that the effect of that Budget will be a rise of 1 per cent in price, but it went up in three months to 12 per cent.
+And this year also, in the case of Mr. Venkataraman's Budget we have seen, within one month. prices have risen by 5 per cent.
 During the last five months, there has been an increase of more than 11 per cent in the prices.
 We are being told now not to be afraid of.
 We are being told that the prices are being levelled up.
 But the position has become very alarming today.
 I need not speak about my party papers.
 If we go through the various papers, we find that there are write-ups everyday which are very alarming.
 I start from June itself.
 The Economic Times, after the budget, starts by saying: